-Tomic was supposed to compete for it but withdrew saying he was unwell, then he was seen practising on the Gold Coast, but Tennis Australia gave him the Wild Card anyway.
+Tomic was supposed to compete for it but withdrew saying he was unwell, then he was seen practicing on the Gold Coast, but Tennis Australia gave him the Wild Card anyway.

 In September 2009 it came to light Tomic’s team had refused an invitation to a practice session with Lleyton Hewitt on the middle Sunday of the Championships.

 Tomic’s trainer Rudy Sopko said Romic was not hitting with Lleyton Hewitt because Lleyton was not good enough.
 Later Tomic requested a practice hit with former World number 1 Juan Carlos Ferrero but was turned down.